flame-engine/flame/packages/flame_networks_assets/README.md

 ---

-This package makes it easy to use and cache images from the network inside a Flame game.
+This package makes it easy to use and cache assets from the network inside a Flame game.

-For instructions on how to use this package, check Flame docs:
+For instructions on how to use this package to load images, check Flame docs:

 https://docs.flame-engine.org/1.6.0/flame/rendering/images.html